Isethionic acid

 Isethionic acid is an organosulfur compound containing an alkylsulfonic acid located beta to a hydroxy group.
 Its discovery is generally attributed to Heinrich Gustav Magnus, who prepared it by the action of solid sulfur trioxide on ethanol in 1833.

 It is a white water-soluble solid used in the manufacture of certain surfactants and in the industrial production of taurine.
 It is most commonly available in the form of its sodium salt (sodium isethionate).

 Synthesis

 The original synthesis of the compound, involving the reaction of sulfur trioxide with ethanol, has largely been replaced by more advanced methods.
 An alternative production method involves the hydrolysis of carbyl sulfate, which is derived from the sulfonation of ethylene.

 However the most common route is the reaction of ethylene oxide with aqueous sodium bisulfite, which produces the sodium salt (sodium isethionate):

 Reactions

-Isethionic acid is used as a starting material in the industrial production of taurine.
+Isethionic acid is used as a starting material in the industrial production of taurine and N-methyltaurine.

 Dehydration of isethionic acid gives vinylsulfonic acid.